 |Once your child returns home, you will be provided with the medical reports (if applicable) and the insurance claim number, opened on your child’s behalf.|

 Please note: a similar communication protocol will be employed should an emergency occur at home and you require immediate communication with your child.
-If you would like to walk through how this communication protocol would change in the event of a more serious medical or political emergency, please feel free to contact Julie Budkowski, Associate Director of Risk Management, at 1.416.964.8942 x770.
+If you would like to walk through how this communication protocol would change in the event of a more serious medical or political emergency, please feel free to contact our Risk Management Team, at 416.964.8942 x770.